-Please refer to Note 2A for accounting policies on "associate" and "carrying amounts of non-financial assets", Note 2C for critical judgements, assumptions and estimation uncertainties on "assessment of impairment of investment in associate", and Note 18 for the key assumptions used in impairment testing of investments in associate.
+Please refer to Note 2A for the relevant accounting policies on "associate" and "carrying amounts of non-financial assets", Note 2B for critical judgements, assumptions and estimation uncertainties on "assessment of impairment of associate", and Note 17 for the key assumptions used in the impairment assessment of carrying value of investment in associate.

-As at 31 December 2022, the carrying values of the Group's and the Company's investment in associate, namely, the Acumen Group, was RMB74,832,000.
+As at 31 December 2023, the carrying value of the Group's and the Company's investment in associate, namely, Acumen Diagnostics Pte.
+Ltd. and its subsidiary (collectively, the "Acumen Group"), was RMB20,897,000.

-The Group's and the Company's investment in the Acumen Group was subject to impairment assessment due to weaker performance of the associate as the principal activities of the Acumen Group are mainly COVID-19 related diagnostic tests which have been affected by the relaxation of Covid-19 control measures in many countries including Singapore.
+The Group's and the Company's investment in the Acumen Group was subject to impairment assessment due to weaker performance of the associate as the principal activities of the Acumen Group are mainly COVID-19 related diagnostic tests which have been affected by the relaxation of COVID-19 control measures in many countries including Singapore.
 Any shortfall of recoverable amounts against the carrying value of the assets would be recognised as impairment loss.

 Management engaged an external valuation expert to assist in the impairment assessment.
-Management applied the value-in-use method to determine the recoverable amount of the investment in associate.
+Management applied the value-in-use method to determine the recoverable amount of investment in associate.
 The value-in-use calculation requires management to estimate the future cash flows arising from the CGUs and a suitable discount rate in order to calculate present value of the recoverable amount of each CGU.
-Management's estimation of the future cash flows is based on the forecasted revenue, growth rates, profit margins and tax rates using presently available information.
-As the impairment assessment process requires management to exercise high degree of judgement and is subject to significant estimation uncertainties, we have therefore identified this area as requiring particular audit attention.
+Management's estimation of the future cash flows is based on forecasted revenue, growth rates, profit margins and tax rates using presently available information.
+Based on management's assessment, impairment losses amounting to RMB46,869,000 and RMB56,126,000, representing the shortfall of estimated recoverable amounts against the carrying value of investment in associate of the Group and the Company, respectively, were recognised.